top of page

 Can I ask for a different hearing date?

 In certain circumstances, the judge may grant a continuance of your hearing date.
-To make this request, you must complete a Request for Continuance form found HERE.
-Follow the Instructions form for submission of your request.
-Requests for Continuance must be made at least 72 hours prior to the hearing date.
+To make this request, you must contact the judge's office for approval at 912-754-2117.

 I missed my court date.
 What should I do?

-You may call the Effingham State Court clerks at 912-754-2118 for criminal related charges or for traffic related citations for further information.
+You may call the Effingham State Court clerks at 912-754-2118 for criminal or civil related charges or for traffic related citations for further information.

 Can I call the judge to discuss my case or ask for a continuance?